-Lloyd practices in all areas of commercial law and has particular expertise in banking and financial services litigation.
+Lloyd practices in all areas of commercial law.
+He has particular expertise in disputes arising from distribution agreements, manufacture, sale and supply of goods and services and banking and financial services litigation.

 Lloyd is a fearless advocate who presents cases strongly yet courteously.
 Lloyd’s advocacy has proven successful at first instance and appellate level, with members of the senior judiciary identifying Lloyd’s oral and written advocacy as being elegant and persuasive.